 Regularly wash blankets, towels, smocks, bibs, etc.

 Items that are not able to be cleaned and disinfected easily, should be removed from use at this time.
-Activities which do not allow for a physical distance of 2 metres between individuals and where media cannot be easily cleaned and disinfected should also be discontinued at this time.
+Activities which do not allow for a physical distance of 2 metres between individuals and where item cannot be easily cleaned and disinfected should also be discontinued at this time.

 Examples of items and activities that should be discontinued include but are not limited to the following: